EMERGING LIGHTS – SYNAXCAPE

 EMERGING LIGHTS

 The 2026 edition cements the Emerging Lights programme as a firm fixture at LuzMadrid, reinforcing its commitment to serving as a platform for promoting new creators and strengthening a collaborative ecosystem with some of the city’s top design schools.
-As a creative, conceptual and technical medium, light forms the basis of a training process developed during the first semester by students from the Madrid School of Design (ESD), UDIT University of Design, Innovation and Technology, IED – European Institute of Design and the Polytechnic University of Madrid (UPM).
-In Emerging Lights, LuzMadrid brings together education, cultural production and the city, providing students with a real-world framework for experimentation and exchange with other creators and forms of artistic expression.
+Thanks to the collaboration of the Madrid Designers Association (DIMAD), four of Madrid’s leading design institutions are taking part in the festival.
+Light as a creative, conceptual and technical material is the central theme of a training process developed during the first semester of the academic year by students from the Madrid School of Design (ESD), the University of Design, Innovation and Technology (UDIT), Istituto Europeo di Design (IED Madrid) and the Polytechnic University of Madrid (UPM), who are working to create site-specific pieces for Central de Diseño which will be part of the festival’s official programme.
+In Emerging Lights, LuzMadrid brings together education, cultural production and the city itself, providing students with a real-world framework for experimentation and exchange with other creators and forms of artistic expression.

 This interactive installation brings body, light and architecture into a radical exchange with each other.
 Viewers interact with a central geometrical sculpture which resembles a neural network and is activated with light and sound based on their movements.
 Synaxcape is an installation that redefines the relationship between individual, collective and system, while serving as a metaphor for the relationships of the Anthropocene, diversity, structural crisis and the climate emergency.